Information on the Pet Travel Scheme (PETS)

 Guide dog owners in Great Britain

-Great Britain will not be a member of the European Pet Passport Scheme from 1 January 2021.
-Guide dog owners who live in Great Britain planning to travel to countries in Europe will need to meet a number of additional requirements, including obtaining an Animal Health Certificate ahead of each journey.
+Great Britain is no longer a member of the European Pet Passport Scheme.
+Guide dog owners who live in Great Britain planning to travel to countries in Europe (including the Republic of Ireland) need to meet a number of additional requirements, including obtaining an Animal Health Certificate ahead of each journey.
 Guidance has been published on Defra’s website.

-It is important to note that these requirements will also apply for residents of Great Britain travelling to Northern Ireland .
+These requirements are due to apply to residents of Great Britain travelling to Northern Ireland, however, checks on these requirements have been delayed until at least October 2021.
 For further information, contact Defra’s Pet Travel helpline, or an Official Veterinarian.

 Guide dog owners in Northern Ireland

-Residents of Northern Ireland will be able to use Northern Ireland issued European Pet Passports.
-However, the process of making return trips to Great Britain will change, and require planning and documentation.
+Residents of Northern Ireland will be able to use Northern Ireland-issued European Pet Passports.
+However, the process of making return trips to Great Britain will change following the introduction of checks and will require further planning and documentation.
 Before planning any trip, please read DAERA’s guidance and contact them or an Official Veterinarian for further information.

 Pet Travel helpline